morrisonlevi/Algorithm/README.md

   - `make` (or `make load.php`): builds `load.php`
   - `make phar`: builds `morrisonlevi_algorithm.phar`
-  - `make test`: runs the phpunit test suite
+  - `make check`: runs the phpunit test suite

 There is a script registered in the `composer.json` that will build `load.php` if the composer autoloader gets built.